mafintosh/protein/README.md

 var url = require('url');

 var fn = protein()
 	// Adds a query property to the request.
-Then you can use request.query to access the parsed query .getter('request.query', function() {
+Use request.query to access the parsed query .getter('request.query', function() {
 		// Notice that the parsing is only taking place the first time we access it return this._query || (this._query = url.parse(request.url, true).query);